TRANSPORTATION MODERNIZATION ACT: SI/2020-60

 Order Fixing the Second Anniversary of the Day on Which this Order is Published in the Canada Gazette, Part II , as the Day on Which Sections 61 to 67 of that Act Come into Force

-His Excellency the Governor General in Council, on the recommendation of the Minister of Justice, pursuant to subsection 228(1) of the Budget Implementation Act, 2017, No. 1, chapter 20 of the Statutes of Canada, 2017, fixes the day on which this Order is made as the day on which sections 196 to 219 and 222 to 227 of that Act come into force.
+Her Excellency the Governor General in Council, on the recommendation of the Minister of Transport, pursuant to subsection 98(4) of the Transportation Modernization Act, chapter 10 of the Statutes of Canada, 2018, fixes the second anniversary of the day on which this Order is published in the Canada Gazette, Part II, as the day on which sections 61 to 67 of that Act come into force.